Blog Nutrition 3 Meals a Day: How Often Should You Eat for Weight Loss?

 Scientific History

-No scientific or biological history claims one should take three meals a day.
+No scientific or biological history claims that you should take three meals a day.
 It’s all a cultural pattern that has grown into a habit.
-Therefore scientific studies only try to prove whether eating 3 meals a day has benefits or is harmful.
+Therefore, scientific studies only try to evaluate whether eating 3 meals a day has benefits over other eating patterns or not.

-Taking three meals a day has its benefits, such as:
+Taking three meals a day has its benefits, including:

 See also

-Theoretically, you can use three meals a day to lose weight because of several reasons.
-They include:
+Theoretically, you can use three meals a day to lose weight for several reasons, including:

 However, according to scientific studies, there’s still a need for more research.
-Research shows that obesity is a growing epidemic with many risk factors such as cardiovascular disease, dyslipidemia, and hypertension.
-Experts recommend several strategies that would influence weight control and loss include exercises, diets, drugs, meal timing, and meal frequency (17).
+Research has shown that obesity is a growing epidemic with many associated risk factors such as cardiovascular disease, dyslipidemia, and hypertension.
+Experts recommend several strategies that may influence weight control and loss, including exercises, diets, drugs, meal timing, and meal frequency (17).

 Lower BMI

-As for a 3 meals a day diet plan, some studies have found that fewer meals (one or two) a day leads to a lower BMI (10).
+Regarding a 3 meals a day diet plan, some studies have found that fewer meals (one or two) a day leads to a lower BMI (11).
 However, other factors, such as whether you eat breakfast and how much you snack, can affect the result.

 See also